one-data-model/language/sdf.md

 |const|number, boolean, string|no|specifies a constant value for a data item or property| N/A |

-odmProperty may define or include the following odmTypes:
+odmProperty may define or include the following ODM types:

 - odmData